fernandobatels/blitz-money/README.md

 - You need a account and a contacts for start creating your transactions
 - The interactive mode('-i' option) is better for learning how to use the application
 - All data will be saved in ~/.bmoney.bms file.
 This means that you permissions file system is the responsible for keep the access controll.
-- All options for the modules can be visualized typing 'bmoney tags', 'bmoney contacts', 'bmoney accounts' and 'bmoney transactions'
+- All options for the modules can be visualized typing 'bmoney tags', 'bmoney contacts', 'bmoney accounts', 'bmoney rules' and 'bmoney transactions'
 - In all options 'list', like the 'accounts list', you can use the '--use-csv' for get the result in csv instead of a table

 ### Google calendar integration